Zankoku-Okuno/epigrams/morris-kline.md

 One day a strong gust of wind sprang up and destroyed the web.
 Frantically the spiders worked to repair the damage.
 They thought it was their webbing that was holding up the castle.

+An idealist cannot last long unless he is a realist and a realist cannot last long unless he is an idealist.

+-- Talleyrand (probably paraphrased)